hhtokpinar/sqfEntity/README.md

 # Create a new Database Model

+First, You need to:
+1. Copy these two files into your /lib/model folder: [view.list.dart](https://github.com/hhtokpinar/sqfEntity/blob/master/lib/model/view.list.dart) and [view.detail.dart](https://github.com/hhtokpinar/sqfEntity/blob/master/lib/model/view.detail.dart)
+2. And copy this file [helper.dart](https://github.com/hhtokpinar/sqfEntity/blob/master/lib/tools/helper.dart) into your /lib/tools folder
-First, create your **model.dart** file in **lib/model/** folder to define your model and import sqfentity and other necessary packages
+3. Create your **model.dart** file in **lib/model/** folder to define your model and import sqfentity and other necessary packages

     import 'dart:convert';
     import 'dart:typed_data';
+    import 'package:flutter_datetime_picker/flutter_datetime_picker.dart';
     import 'package:http/http.dart' as http;
     import 'package:flutter/material.dart';
     import 'package:sqfentity/sqfentity.dart';
     import 'package:sqfentity_gen/sqfentity_gen.dart';
+    import '../tools/helper.dart';
+    import 'view.list.dart';

 Write the following statement for the file to be created

     part 'model.g.dart';
-    part 'model.g.view.dart';
+    part 'model.g.view.dart'; // you do not need this part if you do not want to use the Form Generator property

 **STEP 1:** Our model file is ready to use.
 Define your tables as shown in the example below.